awsdocs/aws-systems-manager-user-guide/doc_source/what-is-distributor.md

   You can choose to deploy packages one time, on a regular schedule, or whenever the default package version is changed to a different version\.
 + **Console, CLI, PowerShell, and SDK access to Distributor capabilities**

-  You can work with Distributor by using the AWS Systems Manager console, AWS CLI, AWS Tools for PowerShell,or the AWS SDK of your choice\.
+  You can work with Distributor by using the AWS Systems Manager console, AWS CLI, AWS Tools for PowerShell, or the AWS SDK of your choice\.
 + **IAM access control**

   By using IAM policies, you can control which members of your organization can create, update, deploy, or delete packages or package versions\.
 For example, you might want to give an administrator permissions to deploy packages, but not to change packages or create new package versions\.